DannyQuah/DannyQuah.github.io/docs/_posts/2024-12-22-A-Two-Shock-Model-for-Indo-Pacific-Order.md

 I am not suggesting any equivalence between the China Shock and the US Shock.
 But from the perspective of Third Nations, whether in the Indo-Pacific or elsewhere, both these disturbances disrupt, and no amount of wishful thinking will make either go away.

 The point is not to approve or disapprove of either or both of these shocks.
-The point instead is to ask, In a 2-shock Indo-Pacific, what is the smartest thing now for the rest of us to do?
+The point instead is to ask, In a 2-shock Indo-Pacific order, what is the smartest thing now for the rest of us to do?

 An instance of 1-shock thinking: